MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applicationcontrol-csp.md

 1. Perform an ADD on **./Vendor/MSFT/ApplicationControl/Policies/_Policy GUID_/Policy** using the Base64-encoded policy node as {Data} with the GUID and policy data for the base policy.
 2. Repeat for each base or supplemental policy (with its own GUID and data).

-The following example shows the deployment of two base policies and a supplemental policy (which already specifies the base policy supplements and does'nt need to be reflected in the ADD).
+The following example shows the deployment of two base policies and a supplemental policy (which already specifies the base policy supplements and doesn't need to be reflected in the ADD).

 #### Example 1: Add first base policy